Harrison-Wall/FPO/README.md

-# FourPointO
+# FourPointO - User Testing Snapshot
-GUI II Project Sequence
+How the site looked and behaved at time of user testing.